Stephen Bouquet

-Stephen Rodney Bouquet (5 January 1967 – 5 January 2022), also known as the Brighton Cat Killer, was a British criminal who was sentenced to five years and three months in prison for killing nine cats, maiming seven more, possession of a knife in a public place and failing to answer bail.
+Stephen Rodney Bouquet (5 January 1967 – 5 January 2022), also known as the Brighton Cat Killer, was a British criminal who was sentenced to 5 years and 3 months in prison for killing 9 cats, maiming 7 more, possession of a knife in a public place and failing to answer bail.
 These attacks occurred in Brighton, East Sussex, England from October 2018 to June 2019.
 On 5 January 2022, Bouquet died of COVID-19, while serving his sentence in HM Prison Elmley.

 Background

 During the time period of the incidents, Bouquet was employed as a security guard at a shopping centre in Brighton.
-Bouquet was a military veteran, having served for twenty-two years achieving the rank of warrant officer in the Royal Navy and was stationed in Northern Ireland and Iraq.
+Bouquet was a military veteran, having served for 22 years achieving the rank of warrant officer in the Royal Navy and was stationed in Northern Ireland and Iraq.

 Hendrix attack

-Mr. Levy, owner of a previously killed cat, had set-up a closed-circuit television (CCTV) outside in the narrow alley connecting Church Street and North Road in Brighton to monitor the area.
-On 31 May 2019, the CCTV system captured Stephen Bouquet bending over to stroke a nine-month old kitten named Hendrix, then removing a knife from his rucksack and stabbing Hendrix, who fled to his owner's home.
+Mr. Levy, owner of a previously killed cat, had set-up a closed-circuit television (CCTV) system in Crown Gardens, a narrow alley connecting Church Street and North Road in Brighton, to monitor the area.
+On 31 May 2019, the CCTV system captured Stephen Bouquet bending over to stroke a 9-month old kitten named Hendrix, then removing a knife from his rucksack and stabbing Hendrix, who fled to his owner's home.
 Stewart Montgomery the owner of Hendrix found him bleeding profusely and transported him to a veterinarian, but Hendrix died from the inflicted knife wounds.
 The Sussex Police advised that the CCTV video was the evidence required to identify Bouquet as the Brighton Cat Killer.